 Treatment will be determined by the joint affected and its severity

 There are a range of organisations offering easy access to information about your condition

 Arthritis Care is a UK registered charity that offers a range of support and services to help

 people manage arthritis and connect with other people who share a similar

 Arthritis Research UK invests in breakthrough treatments, provides information and vital support for everyone affected by arthritis.
-Their work has already uncovered breakthrough treatments, and they are dedicated to uncovering new ideas to help people push back the ways arthritis limits their lives.
+Its work has already uncovered breakthrough treatments, and it is dedicated to uncovering new ideas to help people push back the ways arthritis limits their lives.